3D publishing for browser-first workflows

-Browser-based 3D asset workflow
+Browser-based 3D tools backed by practical workflow guides

 No-upload workflow